hopshadoop/hops/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/FairScheduler.md

 * **A queueMaxAppsDefault element**: which sets the default running app limit for queues; overriden by maxRunningApps element in each queue.

+* **A queueMaxResourcesDefault element**: which sets the default max resource limit for queue; overriden by maxResources element in each queue.

 * **A queueMaxAMShareDefault element**: which sets the default AM resource limit for queue; overriden by maxAMShare element in each queue.

 * **A defaultQueueSchedulingPolicy element**: which sets the default scheduling policy for queues; overriden by the schedulingPolicy element in each queue if specified.
 Defaults to "fair".